The American Prospect: History

 The Prospect has several programs to focus on the development of the next generation of progressive writers and journalists.
 Its internship program counts among its alumni Bernie Sanders advisor Matt Duss.
-Former Prospect intern Shera Avi-Yonah was awarded the Rhodes Scholarship for 2021.
-Its writing fellowship program enables young writers to develop their skills under an intensive mentoring program that is widely regarded as one of the foremost springboards to fulfilling and impactful careers in journalism and the academy.
-Program alumni include Ezra Klein, Matt Yglesias, Jamelle Bouie, Adam Serwer, Chris Mooney, Joshua Micah Marshall, Dana Goldstein, Nicholas Confessore, and Kate Sheppard.
+Former Prospect intern Shera Avi-Yonah was awarded a Rhodes Scholarship in 2021.
+Its writing fellowship program enables young writers to develop their skills under an intensive mentoring program that is widely regarded as one of the foremost springboards to fulfilling careers in journalism and the academy.
+Alumni include Ezra Klein, Matt Yglesias, Jamelle Bouie, Adam Serwer, Chris Mooney, Joshua Micah Marshall, Dana Goldstein, Nicholas Confessore, Alexander Sammon, and Kate Sheppard.

 In March 2010, The American Prospect entered into an affiliation with Demos, a public policy research and advocacy center based in New York City.
 The official affiliation ended in 2012.
-That year, the magazine nearly folded due to financial struggles, but it was able to raise enough money to stay afloat.
-In 2014, the magazine re-purposed itself as a "quarterly journal of ideas".
-Kit Rachlis announced he was leaving the editorship of the magazine, senior writer Monica Potts and editor Bob Moser were laid off, while several other editorial staffers left the publication.
-New staff were hired and the organization built back up.
-In its early years, the Prospect also undertook a cutting-edge project to connect progressive organizations through its Moving Ideas Network, originally called the Electronic Policy Network, where staff wrote policy statements, advocacy actions, and reports from the late 1990s through 2006 when the project was "adopted" by Care2.
-The network was absorbed into Care2's Frogloop and general operations.
+That year, the magazine nearly folded due to financial struggles, but raised enough money to stay afloat.
+In 2014, the magazine repurposed itself as a "quarterly journal of ideas".
+Kit Rachlis announced he was leaving the editorship of the magazine, senior writer Monica Potts and editor Bob Moser were laid off, and several other editorial staffers left the publication.

 In 2019, The Prospect celebrated its 30th anniversary.
 At the anniversary gala, Kuttner said, "The Prospect has been all about connecting dots—between the structural corruptions of capitalism, the deep analysis of how that operates politically, the narrative story of how regular people experience it, the related corruption of our democracy, and the movement politics of taking America back."

-Current executive editor David Dayen has introduced a new motto to The Prospect: "Ideas, Politics, and Power".
-Dayen has reported extensively on the coronavirus pandemic with his daily newsletters Unsanitized and First 100, and pointed The Prospect's coverage toward Washington insider knowledge, including series like Cabinet Watch, which broke news of several of Joe Biden's high-profile Cabinet appointments.
+Executive editor David Dayen introduced a new motto for The Prospect: "Ideas, Politics, and Power".
+Dayen reported extensively on the coronavirus pandemic in his daily newsletters, Unsanitized and First 100, and pointed The Prospect's coverage toward Washington insider knowledge, including series like Cabinet Watch, which broke news of several of Joe Biden's high-profile Cabinet appointments.

-In 2020, The Prospect introduced its flagship Day One Agenda series outlining the ways in which then-President-Elect Joe Biden could use executive power to implement progressive policy.
+In 2020, The Prospect introduced its flagship Day One Agenda series, outlining the ways in which then President-elect Biden could use executive power to implement progressive policy.
 Reporting from the series has been cited in Vox, Salon, and The Washington Post.

 As of 2020, The Prospect partners with news organizations including The Intercept and Dissent Magazine.